Parañaque National High School: School organizations

 The school has multiple school and student organizations dealing with a wide range of disciplines: from both academic and extracurricular activities.

-The PNHS-Main Supreme Student Government is the highest governing student body of the school.
+The PNHS-Main Supreme Secondary Learner Government (SSLG) is the highest governing student body of the school.
 This organization is part of the School-Based Committees.
 It is led by a president and has other officers such as the vice president, secretary, treasurer, auditor, public information officer, peace officer, and batch representatives that represent every grade level.
 The Supreme Student Government has an adviser and co-advisers that overseer the duties of the officers.
+The PNHS-Main Campus Integrity Crusaders (PNHS-Main CIC AKAP) is another governing student body in the school, but it is more focused in combatting corruption within school premises.

 Other School-Based Committees include the PNHS-Teachers Association, PMHS/PNHS General Alumni Association, PNHS-Faculty & Employees Multi-Purpose Cooperative (PNHS FEM COOP), and the General Parents-Teachers Association (GPTA).